 This program prepares students to become professional counselors.
 Professional counselors prevent, diagnose, and treat mental, emotional or behavioral disorders and provide services when clients experience life stresses that interfere with mental health.
 Professional counselors serve at all levels of schools and universities, in hospitals, mental health agencies, rehabilitation facilities, business and industry, correctional institutions, religious organizations, community centers and private practice.
 This program prepares students for licensure with the California Board of Behavioral Sciences as Licensed Professional Clinical Counselors (LPCCs).

 Who should apply?

-Our students plan to pursue careers as professional counselors and most plan to seek licensure as LPCCs.
-Students have experience in a variety of backgrounds such as education, psychology, business, nursing, social work, the military, and pastoral and religious settings.
+Students who plan to pursue careers as professional counselors and most plan to seek licensure as LPCCs.
+Applicants to the program generally have experience in a variety of backgrounds such as education, psychology, business, nursing, social work, the military, and pastoral and religious settings.
 Some plan to pursue doctoral work in the field.
 Many have some professional work experience and almost all have some experience related to the field of counseling, either paid or unpaid.
 For more information on our students, visit Student Outcomes.